MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

     - **Display the Information Protection bar in Office apps**: When this setting is off, users cannot select labels from a bar in Word, Excel, PowerPoint, and Outlook.
 Instead, users must select labels from the **Protect** button on the ribbon.
 When this setting is on, users can select labels from either the bar or the button.

+    When this setting is on, it can be used in conjunction with an advanced client setting so that users can [permanently hide the Azure Information Protection bar](../rms-client/client-admin-guide-customizations.md#permanently-hide-the-azure-information-protection-bar) if they choose not to show the bar.

     - **Add the Do Not Forward button to the Outlook ribbon**: When this setting is on, users can select this button from the **Protection** group on the Outlook ribbon in addition to selecting it from Outlook menus.
 To help ensure that users classify their emails as well as protect them, you might prefer to not add this button but instead, configure a label for a user defined permission for Outlook.
 This protection setting is functionally the same as selecting Do Not Forward but when it is included with a label, emails are classified as well as protected.

+    This policy setting can also be configured with an advanced client setting as a [client customization](../rms-client/client-admin-guide-customizations.md#hide-or-show-the-do-not-forward-button-in-outlook).

     - **Make the custom permissions option available to users**: When this setting is on, users can set their own protection settings and override any protection settings that you might have included with a label configuration.
 The custom permissions options are available from the following locations: